Updated July 5, 2023

 Heat Map in Excel

-Heat Map in Excel is used to show data in different color pattern.
-This helps in judging whether the data target is achieved or not.
-In Heat Map, data is shown in a different color pattern so that we can see which data point is below the limit and which one is above the limit.
-We can use two or more than two colors to see the data pattern.
+Heat Map in Excel is used to show data in different color patterns.
+In Heat Map, data is shown in a different color pattern to see which data point is below the limit and which is above the limit.
+In addition, we can use two or more two colors to see the data pattern.

 How to Create a Heat Map in Excel?